The Who, What, Where, When and Sometimes, Why.

 Benefits of social support

 People who’ve had breast cancer can benefit from social support.
-Whether it’s informal support from family and friends, or more formal support from group or individual therapy, social support can improve your quality of life [15-16].
+Whether it’s informal support from family and friends, or more formal support from group, peer mentoring program or one-on-one therapy with a counselor, social support can improve your quality of life [12-13].

 Learn more about the benefits of social support.